ministryofjustice/hmpps-probation-in-court-utils/README.md

 ## Quickstart

+**Update:** Since the changes to move from long lived credentials to IRSA based auth, we need to create this pod in the namespace and establish a bash session, using the command below, to the pod to run these utilities.

 Run `./subscribe-to-topic.bash --email <your@email.address>` to subscribe to events from the `court-case-events-topic` SNS topic

 Run `./populate-cpg-sqs.bash` to push case lists to the `crime-portal-gateway-queue`